 The attached drainage plan and report were prepared under my direction and supervision and are correct to the best of my knowledge and belief.
-Said drainage report has been prepared according to the criteria established by the County for drainage reports and said report is in conformity with the master plan for the drainage basin.
-I accept responsibility for liability caused by negligent acts, errors or omissions on my part in preparing this report:
+Said drainage report has been prepared according to be concrete established by the County for drainage reports and said report is in concentration of the drainage basin.
+I accept responsibility for liability accepts of methods, errors or omissions on my part in preparing this report:

-John P. Schwab Colorado P.E.
-No. 29891
+John P. Sch .E.
+No. 29891 Developer Statement: 2.

-2. Developer's Statement: